sktime/sktime/docs/source/glossary.rst

         extensions, see the guide on :ref:`developer_guide_add_estimators`.
         For power users familiar with software engineering
-        patterns: the extension templates make use of the template pattern for the extension contract, ensuring compliance with the strategy pattern for the user contract, defined by the :term:`scitype` specific interface.
+        patterns: the extension templates make use of the template pattern for the extension contract, ensuring compliance with the :term:`strategy pattern` for the user contract, defined by the :term:`scitype` specific interface.

     Estimator